Lanjelin/Handl/README.md

 docker compose up -d
 ```

-The compose setup mirrors the docker run command and maps `./data` into `/app/data` for persistence.
+The compose setup mirrors the `docker run` example and maps `./data` into `/app/data` for persistence.

 ### 3. From source (npm)